chinmaygarg13/Digital-Humanities/README.md

 Subject: Sociocultural Theories.
 Time: 2:00 AM.
 30 Apr 2020

+8. As seen on TV - Ofcourse the advertisements.
+An analysis of how the lockdown during this covid pandemic affected the advertisements being shown on the television.
+Subject: Sociocultural Theories.
+Time: 28 and 29 May 2020

 TO-DO: convert .docx to .md
 (Note for myself: 2 spaces for next line.)